Urology Fellowship Training

 - Diana K. Bowen, MD, 2016-2018, Attending Pediatric Urologist, Ann & Robert H. Lurie Children’s Hospital of Chicago, Assistant Professor of Urology, Northwestern University Feinberg School of Medicine

 - Joan S. Ko, MD, 2017-2019, Attending Pediatric Urologist, Division of Pediatric Urology Children’s Hospital of Los Angeles, Assistant Professor of Clinical Urology, Keck School of Medicine of USC

-- Sameer Mittal, MD, 2018-2020, Attending Pediatric Urologist, Division of Urology, Children’s Hospital of Philadelphia, assistant professor of urology and surgery at the Perelman School of Medicine at the University of Pennsylvania.
+- Sameer Mittal, MD, 2018-2020, Attending Pediatric Urologist, Division of Urology, Children’s Hospital of Philadelphia, Assistant Professor of Urology in Surgery, Perelman School of Medicine at the University of Pennsylvania

 Basic science research opportunities

 Both clinical research and basic science research tracks are available to the fellow.
 The fellow is expected to lead a research project, of either a clinical or basic science nature, during the last two years of the fellowship program.

 The program ensures a meaningful, supervised research experience based on early establishment of a mentor appropriate for the fellow's interests.
 The fellow is guided into appropriate training in order to successfully complete a research project over the course of the three-year program.
 The fellow may choose a clinically-based research project for which several mentors are available through the Division of Urology or the fellow may choose a basic research laboratory-based project.